JaidenSearle/Compiler/docs/README.md

 # Compiler
-  A simple compiler for a custom language being developed alongside of the compiler development.
+  A simple compiler for a custom language being developed alongside of the compiler development (to be named in the future).

 ## Overview
 - Compiles source code to ARM64 assembly